AtsukiOsanai/pyrobot/robots/TurtleBot2/README.md

    Regarding the usage, please see the author's [github page](https://github.com/koide3/hdl_localization).

+6. (Optional) Refine the 3d map by [CloudCompare](https://www.danielgm.net/cc/) and save it as pcd file.

 ### Navigation with localization
 1. Launch main.launch without a prior map.